CodeCat-maker/academic-resume-page/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master of Computer Science
+role: Master of Computing Science

 # Organizations/Affiliations to show in About widget
 organizations: